carlosguadir/node-dirs-example/readme.md

 yarn install
 ```

-This command get alive endpoints and cron schedule.
-You can test it with postman for endpoints and also see logs events

 ## Run interactive shell
 > This enable a shell command line for execute line by line
 >